triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

     ```

     > [!Note]
     > Be sure to substitute the correct values for `<PATH_TO_TOKENIZER>` and `<PATH_TO_ENGINES>` in the example above.
-Keep in mind that the tokenizer, the TRT-LLM engines, and the Triton model repository shoudl be in a shared file storage between your nodes.
+Keep in mind that the tokenizer, the TRT-LLM engines, and the Triton model repository should be in a shared file storage between your nodes.
 They're required to launch your model in Triton.
 For example, if using AWS EFS, the values for `<PATH_TO_TOKENIZER>` and `<PATH_TO_ENGINES>` should be respect to the actutal EFS mount path.
 This is determined by your persistent-volume claim and mount path in chart/templates/deployment.yaml.
 Make sure that your nodes are able to access these files.

 4. Delete the pod